switham/flask_via_fcgi/README.md

 This method could be used to run any Python, Ruby, Perl, or PHP application in part of a directory being served by Apache, when you don't have control over Apache's config files (e.g., when you're running on a hosting service).
-The recipe deserves explaining in English; for now an example of the correct solution is given by the files in this project.
+The recipe deserves explaining in English; for now an example is given by the files in this project.

+<h4>The Gaping Hole</h4

-<b>But the bug</b> involves `.htaccess` files with lines like these:
+The bug involves `.htaccess` files with lines like these:

+    Options +ExecCGI
+    AddHandler fcgid-script .fcgi
+    RewriteEngine On
-    RewriteCond %{REQUEST_FILENAME} !-f
+    <b>RewriteCond %{REQUEST_FILENAME} !-f</b>
     RewriteRule ^(.*)$ sponge.fcgi/$1 [L]

 This tells Apache, "If the URL maps to a real file, **serve it to anyone